Tai peoples: Origin

+Wilaiwan Khanittanan notes that Tai and Muong material culture in northern Vietnam resemble each other closely, the houses raised on posts and the women's dress alike in both.
+She reads this as the result of a language shift, some ancient Tai groups there having taken up Muong speech.
+She adds that Black Tai and some Muong groups share the surname เลือง.

 Comparative linguistic research seems to indicate that the Tai peoples were a Proto-Tai–Kadai speaking culture of southern China and dispersed into mainland Southeast Asia.
 Some linguists proposes that Tai–Kadai languages may descended from the Proto-Austronesian language family.
 Laurent Sagart (2004) hypothesized that the Tai–Kadai languages may have originated on the island of Taiwan, where they spoke a dialect of Proto-Austronesian or one of its descendant languages.
 Unlike the Malayo-Polynesian group who later sailed south to the Philippines and other parts of maritime Southeast Asia, the ancestors of the modern Tai-Kadai people sailed west to mainland China and possibly traveled along the Pearl River, where their language greatly changed from other Austronesian languages under the influence of Sino-Tibetan and Hmong–Mien language infusion.
 However, no archaeological evidence has been identified which would correspond to the Daic (Tai-Kadai) expansion in its earliest phases.
 Aside from linguistic evidence, the connection between Austronesian and Tai-Kadai can also be found in some common cultural practices.
 Roger Blench (2008) demonstrates that dental evulsion, face tattooing, teeth blackening and snake cults are shared between the Taiwanese Austronesians and the Tai-Kadai peoples of Southern China.